 - Park & Ride Study (2020) The purpose of this study done in partnership with SANDAG, was to proactively address park & ride demand by better managing existing lots and identifying potential park & ride solutions to accommodate future demand in San Diego and Western Riverside County.
-The report also identifies strategies and tools to help improve the planning, operation, and management of site-specific lots and the regional network. - Traffic Relief Plan (2020) This is an aspirational plan containing needed transportation projects and services countywide.
-The purpose of the Traffic Relief Plan was to serve as the legally required expenditure plan for a potential half-cent sales tax that the Commission could propose to the voters of Riverside County.
+The report also identifies strategies and tools to help improve the planning, operation, and management of site-specific lots and the regional network. - Traffic Relief Plan (2024) The Traffic Relief Plan is an aspirational plan that identifies more than \$30 billion in needed transportation projects and priorities based on input from thousands of residents throughout Riverside County.
+The plan includes projects across seven categories including: public transportation, safe streets and roads, regional connections, active transportation, highway, environmental mitigation, and blowsand and floods.
+To complete the projects listed in the Plan, a mixture of federal, state, and local funding will be needed.
+The commission may also make a future decision to place a sales tax measure with an ordinance and expenditure plan for consideration and approval from Riverside County voters.